Implementation

 Onboard

 For many ViClarity clients, this is the most time-intensive portion of the process because this is when solution training begins.
-The technical setup is done and now you just need to learn how to use your new system.
-Our expert Project Implementation Team will take their time teaching you the ins and outs of the module to prepare you for smooth sailing.
+The technical setup is done and now you need to learn how to use your new system.
+Our expert project managers and trainers will take their time teaching you the ins and outs of the solution to prepare you for smooth sailing.

 Once you’re up and running, you will phase away from your Implementation Manager – but don’t worry!
 We’re not going anywhere.